 PAS held a series of workshops in March-May 2022 to walk people through the issue, to try to answer their questions and to provide a roadmap to try and make progress.
 The events looked at the short-term organisational response to nutrient neutrality, and helped to draw together some ideas for how we might help in the longer term.
 The events were supported by key people from Defra, Natural England, the Environment Agency and the Department of Levelling Up, Housing and Communities.
 The LGA separately held events for councillors.

 We produced a helpful set of FAQs following the Natural England advice to Local Planning Authorities on 22nd March 2022.
 This topic has many moving parts and there is lots of advice that still being agreed/debated - so not every question has a firm answer - we'll be providing regular updates.

 We spoke to councils who had to work some of this out on their own.
 From these discussions we produced a 'first steps checklist' which includes some of the key questions and prompts that might help to organise your thoughts and first steps.
 We also held some workshops back in July 2021 talking to councils that have been grappling with the Nitrates issue for some time - the presentations from our July 2021 workshops are here.

 Nutrient Neutrality Catchments

 Importantly the advice applies to catchments - here is our first attempt to map them.

 Habitats Regulations Advice for LPAs

 This legal briefing is intended to help local authorities understand the implications of the Habitats Regulations for decision-making.
-We are hoping to add further information as the legal and policy context evolves.
-Please note this is not official advice or guidance from PAS and we would advise you to discuss any matters covered by this briefing with your own legal team.
+Last update: November 2023 Please note this is not official advice or guidance from PAS and we would advise you to discuss any matters covered by this briefing with your own legal team.